astro0725/readme-generator/README.md

 # CLI README.md Generator
+As the title describes, I have built a simple application for generating a README.md from your command line interface.
 I created two versions of this CLI application.
 Version one has no customization to meet challenge requirements.
 Version two offers more customization and allows you to pick and choose what sections you would like to add.

 ## Table of Contents
 - [Features](#features)